wso2/kubernetes-apim/README.md

 *This repository contains Kubernetes and Helm Resources for container-based deployments of WSO2 API Management.*

+### ⚠️ Note

+This repository has been discontinued. https://github.com/wso2/helm-apim/ will be used from WSO2 API Manager 4.3.0 onwards

 ## Kubernetes resources for API Management deployment patterns

 ### Simple